-Debt Issuance Costs - Debt issue costs are amortized using a method that approximates the effective interest method over the terms of their respective agreements, ranging from 18 months to 40 years.
-Unamortized debt issue costs are included in prepaids and other assets and totaled \$6,503,000 and \$7,201,000 at June 30, 2010 and 2009, respectively.
+Debt Issuance Costs - Debt issuance costs are amortized using a method that approximates the effective interest method over the terms of their respective agreements, ranging from 18 months to 40 years.
+Unamortized debt issuance costs are included in prepaids and other assets and totaled \$5,518,000 and \$6,503,000 at June 30, 2011 and 2010, respectively.